persephone-tools/persephone-frontend/readme.md

 This is the web frontend for the [Persephone](https://persephone-asr.org) project.

+This provides an easy to use interface to the Persephone ASR tool that you can run from your web browser.
+The aim of this project is to make it easy for people to use the Persephone in their transcription workflows without needing to do software development.

 ## Support

-If you find an issue with this code plase open an issue on the [issues tracker](https://github.com/aapeliv/persephone-frontend/issues).
+If you find an issue with this code please open an issue on the [issues tracker](https://github.com/aapeliv/persephone-frontend/issues).

-Please use the [discussion mailing list](https://lists.persephone-asr.org/postorius/lists/discuss.lists.persephone-asr.org/) to disucss other questions regarding this project.
+Please use the [discussion mailing list](https://lists.persephone-asr.org/postorius/lists/discuss.lists.persephone-asr.org/) to discuss other questions regarding this project.

 ## Contributors